kaiyuanshe/kcoin/dev_guide.md

 117.78.39.82 orderer-3c0590126a6d4cb3aff24f854f92329b265c36cd-0.orderer-3c0590126a6d4cb3aff24f854f92329b265c36cd.default.svc.cluster.local
 ```
 - Run `mvn jetty:run` in command line.
 Or run Maven task in inteliJ IDEA or Eclipse.
 - Test HyperLedger: `curl -vvv -H "Content-Type:application/json"  -X POST --data '{"fn":"balance", "args":["symbol","owner"]}' http://localhost:8080/kcoin/fabric/query`.
-It works if http status code 200 responded.
+If responded http status code is 200, it's working and running as expected.
 Otherwise you may need to debug in IDE or call for dev team for help.
 - [Optional]Instead of issue `curl ...` in commandline, you can download API test tool such as PostMan for easier testing.

 ### chaincode development